ozzlems/ozzlems/README.md

 * 🌍  I'm based in Antalya
 * ✉️  You can contact me at [ozlemsencoruh@gmail.com](mailto:ozlemsencoruh@gmail.com)
-* 🧠  I'm learning HTML & CSS
+* 🧠  I'm learning Javascript

 ### Skills